We’re talking about water today. What do you need to know about the quality of the water you’re drinking and how to remove toxins from water?

-Now that we know why it’s important, let’s go over the 3 P’s of healthy drinking water and how to remove toxins from water!
+Now that we know why it’s important, let’s go over the 3 P’s of healthy drinking water and how to remove toxins from the water!

 pH is referring to the alkalinity vs. acidity balance.
-In the 1900’s, Otto Warburg was awarded the Nobel Peace Prize due to his work regarding the oxidation of cells4.
+In the 1900s, Otto Warburg was awarded the Nobel Peace Prize due to his work regarding the oxidation of cells.
 He essentially found that cancer is the deprivation of oxygen in a cell.
 The level of acidity or alkalinity actually drives this oxygen consumption.
 A lot of us are very acidic due to our daily diets of sugar, processed foods, sodas, and coffee.

 You’re not what you drink – you’re what you absorb.
 The best way to drive water into a cell is by having a diet rich in greens.
 Adding greens powder to your water is a great way to get the cells to absorb it much easier.

 We want to make sure the water we are drinking is not adding to our already acidic body!
 You’ll want to look for water with a PH level greater than >7.
 Bottled water, like spring water, will typically be more alkaline.
 We even tested some common brands to find out which was the most alkaline.
 Take caution and don’t overdo the alkaline water (like the 10+pH) because, over time, it could lead to acid reflux & bacterial overgrowth.
 If you’re detoxing or have a major deficiency, then there would be a place for the higher pH waters.

 The pH of the water is only part of the picture.
 You also have to look at the purity and the power of the water you’re drinking.